 HootSuite is free for a basic plan and $9.99 a month for a Pro plan that lets you add up to 50 social profiles.
-In addition to the four main social media sites (Facebook, Google, Twitter and LinkedIn), the platform also supports postings to Wordpress, Pinterest, Instagram and YouTube.
+In addition to the four main social media sites (Facebook, Google, Twitter and LinkedIn), the platform also supports postings to WordPress, Pinterest, Instagram and YouTube.

 Best for: Building influencer relationships.

 This site used to be called Offerpop, and it’s an engagement marketing platform focused on generating engagement.
-Wyng integrates user-generated content across marketing channels while making it easy for you to source, moderate and secure the rights to and deliver the content.
+Wyng integrates user-generated content across marketing channels while making it easy for you to source, moderate and secure the rights to the content.
 Pricing starts at $99 a month for the DIY option.

 Best for: Establishing a community of loyal followers and customers.